Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 The problem is that none of these mainstream treatments address the underlying migraine (brain sensitivity) issue.
 As you’ll see below, addressing this aspect is crucial for achieving the best results.

-Staged desensitization involves gradually exposing individuals to sounds to build tolerance.
-In such cases, ear plugs that offer partial protection (reducing sound intensity without completely blocking it) are preferable.
-For instance, you can find ear plugs that progressively step down in the level of protection from 25 dB, to 20 dB, to 15 dB, and so on.
-This approach helps balance ear protection with necessary sound exposure, aiding recovery.
+For instance, there are some hyperacusis ear plugs that offer partial protection (reducing sound intensity without completely blocking it).
+We can used these to progressively step down the level of protection from 25 dB, to 20 dB, to 15 dB, and so on.
+This approach helps balance ear protection with the sound exposure necessary for recovery.

 What is the best hyperacusis treatment?